-Librarian Nancy Pearl Shares Works Of Fiction For The End Of 2019
+Librarian Nancy Pearl Shares Four Fantastic Books For The End Of 2019

-Librarian Nancy Pearl Shares Works Of Fiction For The End Of 2019
+Librarian Nancy Pearl Shares Four Fantastic Books For The End Of 2019

-This year, Seattle librarian Nancy Pearl has focused her reading recommendations on works of fiction that will teach you something about the real world.
+This year, Seattle librarian Nancy Pearl has focused her reading recommendations on great stories that will also teach you something about the real world.
 She says there are plenty of readers who find that "fiction gives you the truth of history and nonfiction gives you the facts."
 With that in mind, she shares the following titles with Morning Edition's Steve Inskeep.

 (These recommendations have been edited for clarity and length.)